70-20-10 Development Plan: How to create one (Free Templates + Examples)

 For example, if a goal for people on the marketing team is to get better at Project Management, then it might (highly simplified) look something like this:

 Creating an employee development template can be of great help here—one that is easily replicated for individual needs.
-Because some employees may need to put in more time per week or prefer on-demand learning over instructor-led training.
+Because some employees may need to put in more time per week or prefer on-demand learning over instructor-led training to, for example, earn associate certification in project management.

 Choose the right tech stack